hotg-ai/rune/README.md

 **[Nightly Release][nightly] | [API Docs][api-docs] | [Runefile Schema][schema]**

-Rune is a technology for deploying TinyML applications.
+Rune is a technology to containerize and deploy EdgeML applications.

 To get started, check out [our developer website][dev].